Chudbrochil/music_classification_ann_cnn/README.md

 optimizer to use (sgd, adam, etc.).
 After running this cell you will now be training.
 Depending on your selections you will likely be waiting anywhere from 15mins to many hours.
-This part of the process utilizes a GPU for computation.
+This part of the process should utilize a GPU for computation.
 This speeds up computation _significantly_.
+From here, we will have an output file in the models/ dir.
+Type that model path name into the classify_kaggle_data.py script.
+This is what will actually give us our predictions via an output file called output.csv.
+Now, we are ready to submit our testing data. output.csv contains the predictions on the testing data.